heybigjoy/SI507_Final/README.md

 - `/` -> this is the home page, which also allow user to access other links.
 - `/count/<FromYear>/<ToYear>` -> this route visualize the gender distribution in a specific year range in a scatter graph.
 - `/count/<Year>` -> this route visualize the gender distribution of a specific year in a pie chart.
+- `/search/yearrange` -> this route allow user to input a year range into a form, which will lead to the according diagram page.
-- `/search` -> this route allow user to input year into a form, which will lead to the according diagram page.
+- `/search/specificyear` -> this route allow user to input a single year into a form, which will lead to the according diagram page.

 ## How to run tests
 1. run `python3 SI507project_tests.py`